dmbarbour/glas/docs/GlasApps.md

 If there is sufficient demand, we can extend this API to accept WebSockets, perhaps via 'app.http.ws'.
 We can also invent HTTP headers to handle multiple requests in one atomic transaction.
 To effectively use 'app.http' as an early basis for GUI, we could configure the runtime to open a browser window when the application is started.

+*Note:* The application-specific configuration might also describe integration with SSO to support multiple users and roles for the built-in HTTP interface.

 ## Remote Procedure Calls

 To receive RPC calls, an application should declare an RPC API in application settings, and define a dispatch method: